openstack/ironic/doc/source/admin/cleaning.rst

   automated_clean=true

-This will enable the default set of cleaning steps, based on your hardware and ironic hardware types used for nodes.
+This will enable the default set of cleaning steps, based on your hardware and Ironic hardware types used for nodes.
 This includes, by default, erasing all of the previous tenant's data.

 You may also need to configure a `Cleaning Network`_.